 Aside from the cost to acquire the dog itself, Labradors are medium-to-large size dogs that eat anywhere from 2–3+ cups of food per day.
 Expect a quality bag of food to cost around $40–$100+ per bag every month or so depending on how much they eat.

-BARK Food makes food just for labs!
+BARK makes food just for labs and lab mixes!
 From healthy omega fatty acids and L-carnitine to support a healthy metabolism, to plenty of joint-friendly glucosamine and chondroitin, drool is inevitable.
 Get 25% off and free shipping with code 25FOOD today!

 Since Labradors are more prone to joint issues later in life, it’s a good idea to give them a joint supplement to keep all those hinges well-oiled for swimming, running, and horsing around (~$15–$50).

 Routine Vet Care (Healthy Dog)

 Take into account the cost of maintaining proper vet care as well.
 The average veterinary appointment will run you at least $50 each visit, not accounting for treatment (vaccines ($20–30/dose, heartworm tests (~$45), etc.) Vets typically recommend a yearly wellness visit, and that doesn’t include treatment that may pop up for issues along the way, like x-rays, antibiotics, or surgeries.

 Monthly heartworm, flea, and tick medications typically cost several hundred dollars for a year’s worth of doses depending on your pup’s weight.